HiLab-git/SSL4MIS/README.md

 * This project was originally developed for our previous works, if you find it's useful for your research, please consider to cite the followings:

 		@article{luo2020urpc,
-		  title={Semi-supervised Segmentation via Uncertainty Rectified Pyramid Consistency and Its Application to Gross Target Volume of Nasopharyngeal Carcinoma}, author={Luo, Xiangde and Liao, Wenjun and Chen, Jieneng and Song, Tao and Chen, Yinan and Wang, Guotai and Zhang, Shaoting}, journal={arXiv preprint arXiv:2012.07042},
+		  title={Efficient Semi-supervised  Gross Target Volume of Nasopharyngeal Carcinoma Segmentation via Uncertainty Rectified Pyramid Consistency}, author={Luo, Xiangde and Liao, Wenjun and Chen, Jieneng and Song, Tao and Chen, Yinan and and Zhang, Shichuan and Chen, Nianyong and Wang, Guotai and Zhang, Shaoting}, journal={arXiv preprint arXiv:2012.07042},
 		  year={2020}
 		}